This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-10. Yellow Water Billabong Cruise, Kakadu
+10. Take A Yellow Water Billabong Cruise, Kakadu

 A journey through Kakadu’s wetlands on the Yellow Water Cruise is a memorable experience, especially at sunrise when the billabongs abundant wildlife wakes up.

-Flocks of egrets soar, sea eagles perch above looking for their morning feed, and you get up close with the ancient example of perfect evolution – the crocodile!
+Flocks of egrets soar, sea eagles perch above looking for their morning feed, and you get up close with the ancient example of perfect evolution – the saltwater crocodile!

 11. Sunset at Kata Tjuta

 Kata Tjuta is only 50 kilometres up the road from Uluru, and whilst my sunset family photo doesn’t do the scale of this place justice, once again the changing of the colours in the rocks as the sun goes down is truly remarkable.

-12. Buley Rockholes, Litchfield National Park
+12. Swim in Buley Rockholes, Litchfield National Park

-Buley Rockholes, a series of rock pools that has water cascading through them, is my favourite part of Litchfield and the perfect place to swim with our kids.
+They are my favourite part of Litchfield and the perfect place to swim with our kids.
 Get there early to beat the tour buses!

-13. Walk the base of Uluru
+13. Walk the Base of Uluru

 A must do at Uluru, this 10-kilometre loop walk around the whole base of the rock took us 3.45 hours, and that’s with a three-year-old.

 Take lots of water, snacks, short breaks, comfortable walking shoes, and a hat.
 Be warned, in summer, the flies can be horrendous!

-14. Tubing in Redbank Gorge
+14. Go Tubing in Redbank Gorge, West MacDonnell Ranges

 You have to go tubing at Redbank Gorge when you visit the West MacDonnell Ranges.
 The gorge sits in the shadow of Mt Sonder and is known for its chilly but refreshing water.